Your dream Scotland elopement – the ultimate planning guide

 Don’t forget that you will need a officiant to make your elopement legal in Scotland.
 You can also book a florist for your bridal bouquet and boutonniere, a private chef if you’d like to indulge for a few meals (and a wedding cake!), etc. Don’t forget to buy your wedding rings.
 A beautiful addition to this day can also be a vows book to bring with you to your ceremony.

 Plan your travel

 Scotland is huge.
 There are many things to see.
 It might be a good option to plan a road-trip across Scotland before, during or after you exchanged your vows.
 This will transform your wedding day into an amazing experience to remember, filled with discoveries, peaceful landscapes, adventures and memories to share – forever.

 Book your photographer

 Once you have completed these steps (or even before, since your photographer can also help you choose everything from the start), you can contact the photographer of your choice and ask about her services for your elopement in Scotland.
 Not all photographers offer the same number of hours each day.
 Some (like myself) also offer a complete travel experience that will take your elopement to the next level and will be an unforgettable event.
-Don’t overlook your photographer’s experience in travelling and shooting elopements, since this is the most important part: being stuck with a photographer who is not ready to follow you where you have decided to exchange your vows, or who won’t be able to recommend an amazing place to do so, if you haven’t decided yet, can totally kill your day!
+Don’t overlook your photographer’s experience in traveling and shooting elopements, since this is the most important part: being stuck with a photographer who is not ready to follow you where you have decided to exchange your vows, or who won’t be able to recommend an amazing place to do so, if you haven’t decided yet, can totally kill your day!

 A beautiful Scotland elopement

 filmed by Heart Stone Film